14434985_10153786909666837_2630162592310071058_o.jpg

 Highlights

-• Currently a UX Design Manager at Telenav
+• Currently a UX Design Manager and UX Researcher at Telenav

 • Ph.D in Cognitive Psychology